BRUJERIA BLACK MAGIC

 In another case, two women were arguing with each other.
 In addition to harsh words, woman A told woman B, “I am going to do brujeria on you!” and walked away.

 Soon afterwards, woman B began to experience severe headaches and insomnia.
-She attributed her condition to brujeria.
+She attributed her condition to brujeria black magic.
 She was convinced that woman A had placed a curse on her.

 In a desperate attempt to remove the so-called curse, she began visiting mediums and psychics.
 In her first spiritual reading, there was no mention of brujeria.
 She felt the woman was a fake, and walked away feeling terribly disappointed.

 Eventually, she met a medium who told her what she wanted to hear.
 “Someone has done brujeria on you.”
 Week after week, she visited faithfully the medium for spiritual consultation and cleansing.
 Although her condition did not change, her bank account began to diminish.

 After a few months of seeing no improvement, she decided to visit another medium.
 The medium was highly recommended by a friend.